neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ***Q: How would you define the green horizontal line in the top plot using any or all of the following terms: action specific energy, time, and/or FAP expression?***

-***Q: In the top plot, what is different about the line that starts at time=6au from the lines that start at 0, 3, and 7.5?***
+***Q: In the top plot, what is different about the black line that starts at time=6au from the black lines that start at 0, 3, and 7.5?***

 ***Q: In the bottom plot, what is different about the third FAP observed compared to the first, second, and fourth?***

-***Q: Based on the information given in the model and your work so far, what does a sign stimulus do for FAPs?***
+***Q: Based on the information given in the model and your work so far, what does a sign stimulus do?***

 ***Q: Based on the information given in the model and your work so far, what happens with FAPs in the absence of a sign stimulus?***